Research Grants

 • Project objectives, methods, participants for each year are clearly outlined, and estimated budget (with justification) is explicitly detailed.

-• Submission of adequate and timely annual reporting for the duration of the project as required by WNP.
+• Adequate and timely annual reporting for the duration of the project as required by WNP.

 Failure to submit adequate and timely annual reporting for the duration of the project, as required by WNP, may result in the forfeiture of unpaid funds.